mozilla/meao/_posts/2017-03-03-bedrock-code-to-production.md

 support for a failed deployment would be light to nonexistent.
 We've used them for announcements that need to be timed with announcement publications elsewhere, or stage events at gatherings like Mobile World Congress.

-### Deployment
+## Deployment

 We deploy production fairly often, and we deploy to our dev instance on every push to our `master` branch.
 We are capable of deploying production many times per day, and like to deploy at least once per day.
-When any of our development team is happy with what is on dev and ready to deploy to produciton, they have only to follow these steps:
+When any of our development team is happy with what is on dev and ready to deploy to production, they have only to follow these steps:

 1. Check the [deployment pipeline](https://ci.us-west.moz.works/blue/organizations/jenkins/bedrock_multibranch_pipeline/branches)
 to make sure the latest master branch build was a success.